markand/irccd/doc/html/api/module/Irccd.Directory/method/remove.md

 ---
 method: remove
-summary: "Synonym of Directory.remove(recursive) but the path is taken from the directory object."
+summary: "Synonym of [Irccd.Directory.remove](@baseurl@/api/module/Irccd.Directory/function/remove.html) but the path is taken from the directory object."
 synopsis: "Directory.prototype.remove(recursive)"
 arguments:
   - "recursive, recursively or not (Optional, default: false)"